-Reasonable accommodation shall be made by the principal for students involved in special duties, activities, or projects approved by the school.
-This would include but not be limited to athletics, career and technical education, P.E. classes, special events, and other activities that require non-conforming dress on a school campus during a school-sponsored event.
+The principal shall make reasonable accommodations for students involved in special duties, activities, or projects approved by the school.
+Such special duties, activities, and projects include, but are not be limited to, athletics, P.E. classes, and other activities that require non-conforming dress on a school campus during the school day.
+Students who are taking classes that require a special dress code (such as JROTC or career and technical education internships) may wear that clothing to other classes.